Active assembly and non-reciprocal dynamics of elastic membranes: Introduction

 \section{Introduction}

-During biological development, intervening layers of complex forms and functions spontaneously emerge from an embryo that seemingly lacks any large-scale structure.
-Being inherently far from equilibrium, morphogenesis is driven by inscribing patterns of in-plane strains into elastic epithelial sheets, causing them to fold into complex tissues, organs, and entire organisms~\cite{Martin2008,mitchell2022visceral}.
-Translating such complex yet highly robust self-organizing processes into the realm of materials science presents a largely unexplored opportunity to generate structural and dynamical materials that are not accessible using well-established paradigms of materials processing.
-Extensive efforts have elucidated general rules of self-assembly, a thermal process wherein structures that minimize free energy spontaneously emerge from a disordered suspension of microscopic particles with well-defined interactions.
-While capable of generating very intricate structures ~\cite{Nykypanchuk2008, Douglas2009, Jacobs2015, He2020}, self-assembly suffers from inherent limitations.
-It requires microscopic constituents that exhibit Brownian motion and often become kinetically trapped in local energy minima when barriers exceed the accessible thermal energy.
-Self-assembly thus often fails to reach the target structure that minimizes the global free energy~\cite{wei2024hierarchical,whitelam2015statistical}.
-Finally, self-assembly only yields static structures that lack the alluring dynamical features routinely observed in living matter.
+During biological development, complex forms and functions emerge from an embryo that lacks large-scale structure.
+Morphogenesis is underlined by inscribing patterns of in-plane strains into elastic epithelial membranes, causing them to form complex tissues, organs, and whole organisms~\cite{cislo2025morphogenetic,mitchell2022visceral}.
+Translating such complex yet robust self-organizing processes into the realm of materials science presents an opportunity to generate dynamical materials that are not accessible using paradigms of equilibrium self-assembly and conventional material processing through external energy input.
+In equilibrium self-assembly, free-energy-minimizing structures emerge from a structureless suspension of microscopic particles with well-defined interactions.
+Although capable of generating intricate structures~\cite{Nykypanchuk2008, Douglas2009, Jacobs2015, He2020}, self-assembly requires well-tuned conditions and microscopic components that exhibit thermal motion.
+When local barriers in the free energy landscape exceed the accessible thermal energy, intermediate states become kinetically trapped, and self-assembly does not reach the target structure~\cite{wei2024hierarchical,whitelam2015statistical}.
+Finally, conventional self-assembly yields only static structures that lack the alluring dynamics and unique mechanical properties observed in living matter.
+To overcome these limitations intrinsic to equilibrium systems, living matter assembles dynamical structures through a continuous microscopic energy input~\cite{keren2008mechanism,brugues2014physical}.